qezlou/lila/README.md

 ## Installation
 It requires python version < 3.9

-You can install this simply by:

-1. pip :  `pip install lali`
-2. clonning this repo and then installing :
+You can install this simply by clonning this repo and then installing :
 ```
 git clone https://github.com/qezlou/lali.git
 cd lali
 python -m pip install -e .
 ```
+Note: We refrain from uploading the package to the Python Package Index (PyPI) because a package with the same name already exists, albeit in a different context.
+Nonetheless, we prefer to retain the name. :)

 ## Contetnts:
 #### Modules: